jbs-17/simple-web-apps/README.md

 # SIMPLE WEB APPS

-Repository that contains about all my simple web applications project.
+A collection of simple web projects I created while learning HTML, CSS, and JavaScript from scratch.

-This project will continue to develop as I learn about the basics of web development.
+This repo will continue to grow as I learn new things

+## Project List

+## Want to Help?
+- Give ⭐ if you like it
+- Open an Issue if you have new project suggestions
+- Pull Requests are also very welcome!

 @2025 - jbs